doodymartin/AtmProj/README.md

  - **java -jar atmEngine-1.0-SNAPSHOT.jar**

-The will use the default Web container port of 8080 is used by the application, so the URL for the REST interface must use that port.
+The application will use the default Web container port of 8080, so the URLs for the REST interface must use that port.

 ----------------------
 Usage